dev-dwarf/dev-dwarf.github.io/src/writing/implementing-a-simple-undo-system.md

 Both of these actions can progress across multiple frames, but because of the "locking" provided by `undo_begin` they will never be in progress at the same time.

 A more troublesome issue is that sometimes entity state used by the editor would be changed by other code for the game (In my engine the user can swap back and forth between the editor and engine).
 This would cause the undo state targeting the same memory to become invalid, meaning the user's expected undo or redo would not work.
 There are a few ways I thought of to fix this, with varying levels of complexity.
 The easiest to implement in my case is to keep another copy of the relevant state when switching to the game, and then swap it back when the editor is opened.

 In a more complicated situation, it may be better to add a layer on top of the simple undo system that allows for more serialized undo/redo commands.
 Regardless, I think for these more complex situations that the simple api will provide a great foundation for the more complex implementation.
-It's easier to add structure on top of something formless than to try and handle formless situations with structure.
+---
 ##potential Upgrades
 Because of how simple the undo system is, it's easy to store extra information alongside the deltas.
 In my editor I added information about the current size and color of the cursor rectangle at each push, which lends a great visual flair to the undos and redos: